Leaky Gut, Candida and Autoimmune Disease

 To make matters worse, many of the substances that leak into your bloodstream look similar to your body’s own cells.
 You can imagine how confusing this must be to your immune system!
 This process of mistaken identity, known as molecular mimicry, leads your immune system to accidentally attack your body’s organs and tissues in an attempt to protect you.

-The most prominent example of this is in the case of Hashimoto’s and Graves’ disease, which are autoimmune thyroid conditions.
+The most prominent example of this is in the case of Hashimoto’s and Graves’ disease, which are thyroids autoimmune diseases.
 Let’s say you eat a piece of bread.
 The gluten in the bread contains proteins that look very similar to your thyroid tissue.
 When your gut is leaky, and gluten enters your bloodstream, your immune system begins to attack the gluten proteins.
 However, because of the similar cell-structure, your immune system then goes on to attack your thyroid by mistake.
-The constant inflammation in your body, and the continuous attacks on your thyroid, can lead to autoimmune thyroid disease.
+The constant inflammation in your body, and the continuous attacks on your thyroid, can lead to a thyroid autoimmune disease.

-You must address the underlying Candida overgrowth that lead your gut to become leaky in the first place, in order to repair the damage and overcome your autoimmune disease.
-Left untreated, it can lead to further damage and other autoimmune diseases.
-As I write in The Autoimmune Solution, once you have one autoimmune disease, you are three times as likely to develop another.
-If you have Candida overgrowth and/or leaky gut and have not yet been diagnosed with an autoimmune condition, it is important that you address these issues to prevent autoimmunity and restore your healthy gut flora.9
+You must address the underlying Candida overgrowth that led to your leaky gut in the first place, in order to repair the damage and overcome your autoimmune disease.
+Left untreated, a leaky gut can lead to further damage and other autoimmune diseases.
+As I write in The Autoimmune Solution, once you have one autoimmune disease, you are three times more likely to develop another.
+If you have Candida overgrowth and/or leaky gut and have not yet been diagnosed with an autoimmune disease, it is important that you address these issues to prevent autoimmune disease and restore your healthy gut flora.9

 The good news is that by overcoming Candida overgrowth you can repair your gut and reverse or prevent autoimmune disease.
 My Candida Breakthrough® Program uses a proven, 3-step approach to help you beat Candida overgrowth for good.

 Step one is to starve the yeast by eliminating the foods that feed it.
-This includes cutting all sugar and alcohol and limiting carbohydrates such as fruit, starchy vegetables, grains, and legumes to no more than 1 cup per day.
+This includes cutting all sugar and alcohol.
+You’ll also limit arbohydrates such as fruit, starchy vegetables, grains, and legumes to no more than 1 cup per day.
 When it comes to fresh produce, stick to leafy greens or other less starchy veggies.

 Step two is to attack the yeast using supplements that destroy Candida’s cell walls.
 I use Candifense®, a powerful blend of plant-based enzymes that break down the cell walls of Candida, and Caprylic Acid, a short-chain fatty acid derived from coconut that pokes holes in the yeast cell walls.